 A Timeline:

-August 2015, Paul K. Chappell tries the HTC Vive Pre virtual reality headset for the first time.
-He begins researching and writing about how virtual reality could be used to enhance the teaching of Peace Literacy, and why we need to escalate our Peace Literacy skills to compensate for the tidal wave of trauma that virtual reality will both reveal and unleash.
+In 2015, Paul K. Chappell tried the Oculus Rift DK2 and the HTC Vive Pre virtual reality headsets for the first time.
+He began researching and writing about how virtual reality could be used to enhance the teaching of Peace Literacy, and why we need to escalate our Peace Literacy skills to compensate for the tidal wave of trauma that virtual reality will both reveal and unleash.

 January 2017, Paul taught the first of many workshops on the importance of Peace Literacy skills for navigating virtual reality and augmented reality technologies.

-August 2018, Paul published the essay The World of Electric Light: Understanding the Seductive Glow of Screens about the upcoming virtual reality and augmented reality revolution and the need to escalate our Peace Literacy in response.
+August 2018, Paul published the essay The World of Electric Light: Understanding the Seductive Glow of Screens to explain about the upcoming virtual reality and augmented reality revolution and the need to escalate our Peace Literacy in response.
+(He updated the essay in 2024 as The World of Electric: Preparing for the Oncoming Tech Tsunami.)

 June 2020, the Peace Literacy Institute team began providing Peace Literacy lectures and workshops in VR, using VR headsets and full-body tracked avatars to cast into Zoom from our custom-designed curricular worlds.
 Depicted below: Original avatars for Paul and our curriculum coordinator Shari Clough.